-Companies that have used the same logo for a long time need to balance tradition and familiarity with modernity and progress.
-Consumers may be surprisingly loyal to their favorite brands’ logos – but they may be willing to embrace an update if it doesn’t go overboard.
+After all, companies that have used the same logo for a long time need to balance tradition and familiarity with modernity and progress.
+Furthermore, consumers may be surprisingly loyal to their favorite brands’ logos.
+However, they may be willing to embrace an update if it doesn’t go overboard.

-As a marketer or company owner, your job is to take an honest look at your current logo, consider modern trends in logo design, and then make an informed decision about whether it’s time to update your logo.
+As a marketer or company owner, your job is to take an honest look at your current logo.
+Above all, consider modern trends in logo design, and then make an informed decision about whether it’s time to update your logo design.

 The best practices for designing logos have changed significantly over time.
 What used to be considered standard now may look old fashioned and hopelessly outdated.
 It’s important to pay attention to how logo design has changed if you want to make the right decision about your logo.

 In the day of print advertising, it was very common for logos to be rendered in black and white.
-The colors (or lack thereof) ensured that a company’s logo would be just as recognizable when it appeared in a newspaper as it was when it appeared in a color magazine or – later – on television.
+That was the trend.
+Furthermore, the colors (or lack thereof) ensured that a company’s logo would be just as recognizable when it appeared in a newspaper.
+As it was when it appeared in a color magazine or – later – on television.

-It also used to be common for logo designs to be fairly complex, using complicated fonts and detailed designs.
+More importantely, it also used to be common for logo designs to be fairly complex.
+Using complicated fonts and detailed designs.
 If you look at the evolution of logo designs over the decades, it’s easy to see that the trend, overall, has been toward simplification and streamlining.

 Example of Logo Evolution

-It may help at this point to look at an example to understand how logo designs have changed.
-Here, we’ll use the iconic logo for Coca-Cola as an example, but if you review other logo designs over time, you’ll notice that many of the same trends are on display there, as well.
+It may help at this point to look at an example to understand how trends logo design have changed.
+Here, we’ll use the iconic logo for Coca-Cola as an example.
+However, if you review other logo designs over time, you’ll notice that many of the same trends are on display there.

-Over the years, the Coca-Cola logo has undergone many transformations.
+Over the years, the Coca-Cola logo has undergone many transformations according to trends in logo design.
 One of the biggest changes was transforming the logo from its original black and white design to today’s distinctive red and white version.

 The reason we like this logo as an example is that, at its heart, it hasn’t changed much.
-The basic idea has stayed the same for decades, and yet the current version has a far more modern feel and appearance than the original logo.
+The basic idea and trend in logo design has stayed the same for decades, and yet the current version has a far more modern feel and appearance than the original logo.

 Modern Trends in Logo Design

 Everything changes, and logo design is no exception.
+Most importantly, you need to be aware of the trends in logo design.
 While some aspects of logo design remain fairly constant, there are certainly trends that spring up periodically.
-In the modern digital age, there are a number of trends that we see emerging in logo design.
+Therefore, in the modern digital age, there are a number of trends that we see emerging in logo design.

-The first trend that we are seeing is a trend toward minimalism.
-Companies in every industry are simplifying their logos, paring them down to their most essential elements.
+Firstly, the first trend that we are seeing is a trend toward minimalism.
+So, companies in every industry are simplifying their logos, paring them down to their most essential elements.

-The Starbucks logo began as a fairly ornate one inspired by a wood carving.
-Today’s logo still has many of the same characteristics, but the logo is rendered in close up and is far cleaner and more modern looking than the old one.
+One example is, the Starbucks logo which began as a fairly ornate one inspired by a wood carving.
+Even today’s logo still has many of the same characteristics, but the logo is rendered in close up and is far cleaner and more modern looking than the old one.

 Another trend that is increasingly popular, and goes hand in hand with minimalism, is the use of line art in logos.

-Line art has the benefit of being striking and memorable while also looking modern and minimalistic.
-A well-executed line art logo can be extremely effective in both online and print marketing.
+Most importantely, line art has the benefit of being striking and memorable while also looking modern and minimalistic.
+Furthermore, a well-executed line art logo can be extremely effective in both online and print marketing.

 Recently, though, we’ve seen an increased demand for subtle gradients and overlapping gradients.
-One classic logo that uses overlapping gradients is the MasterCard logo.
+Let’s also mention the one classic logo that uses overlapping gradients is the MasterCard logo.

-One font style that is a bit of a throwback is the stencil font.
-We’ll talk more in a minute about the appeal of logos that have a handmade look, but we suspect that one of the reasons that stencil logos are making a comeback is because they have an “arts and crafts” appeal that is enjoying a resurgence.
+Another one font style that is a bit of a throwback is the stencil font.
+We’ll talk more in a minute about the appeal of logos that have a handmade look.
+However, we suspect that one of the reasons that stencil logos are making a comeback is because they have an “arts and crafts” appeal that is enjoying a resurgence.

 Earlier, we mentioned that black and white logos used to be the norm.
 Today, many companies are electing the clean, modern appearance of a black and white logo.

-Black and white logos are easy to reproduce and look good in almost any setting.
-They also offer some real versatility when it comes to finding ways to dress up your logo for special marketing campaigns and occasions.
+I think black and white logos are easy to reproduce and look good in almost any setting, so worth investing in.
+Furthermore, they also offer some real versatility when it comes to finding ways to dress up your logo for special marketing campaigns and occasions.
 In many ways, a black and white logo is a blank slate and can be used in some very creative ways.

 As we mentioned earlier, the emerging preference for both line drawing and stencil fonts may be linked to the trend toward handmade logos.
-Companies want the convenience of digital marketing, but they also want to appear warm and approachable.
+After all, companies want the convenience of digital marketing, but they also want to appear warm and approachable.
 A handmade logo is a good compromise.